BBVA/kapow/docs/source/examples/working_with_pow_files.rst

-In order to be able to debug user request executions, the server subcommand has a ``--debug`` option flag that redirects the script standard output and standard error to Kapow! standard output, so you can use ``set -x`` at the beginning of the script the same way thai in pow files.
+In order to be able to debug user request executions, the server subcommand has a ``--debug`` option flag that redirects the script standard output and standard error to Kapow! standard output, so you can use ``set -x`` at the beginning of the script the same way as in pow files.